-(2) If an individual claims to have lost the original documents or the documents expire, the CDJFS shall refer the individual to the local USCIS office to request new documents.
+(2) If an individual claims to have lost the original documents or the documents expire, the county agency shall refer the individual to the local USCIS office to request new documents.

 (3) Required documentation must be provided at application or when the alien status changes.

-(C) How does the CDJFS verify the authenticity of the documents provided?
+(C) How does the county agency verify the authenticity of the documents provided?

-(1) There are two methods of verifying the documents provided as set forth in paragraph (B) of this rule:
+(1) There are two methods of verifying the documents provided in accordance with paragraph (B) of this rule: